 Many people who did not notice this began spreading the word that Abgogbloshie was the most polluted place on earth.
 This is not accurate by Pure Earth & Green Cross Switzerland’s ratings.

-Is Agbogbloshie The Largest Electronic Waste Dump in the World?
+Is Agbogbloshie The Largest Electronic Waste Processing Area in the World?

-It is unlikely that a scrapyard covering a total area of around 4,400 foots could be the largest electronic waste dumpsite in the world.
+It is unlikely that a scrapyard covering a total area of around 4,400 foots could be the largest electronic waste processing area in the world.
 China’s Giuyu6 covers more than 50 square kilometers.

 According to Pure Earth and Green Cross Switzerland, Agbogbloshie is the second largest e-waste processing area in the West Africa sub-region.
 The Alaba Market7 in Lagos, Nigeria, is much more prominent.